dockerlead/iqoption-trading-server/README.md

 ## License
 MIT
 Made by DockerLead with :heart:
+Set this as private due to lack of value to become an opensource.